List of Carnegie libraries in Europe: Netherlands

-The Peace Palace Library in The Hague is a library in The Hague.
+The Peace Palace Library is a library in The Hague.
 A financial donation by Andrew Carnegie made the construction of the Peace Palace possible.

 Serbia

 The Belgrade University Library, Serbia, is a Carnegie library.
 Much of Belgrade was destroyed in the First World War, and in the 1920s it became one of three "front-line" cities to receive a Carnegie library, the other two being Leuven and Rheims.

 United Kingdom

-The first Carnegie library to be built was in Scotland, which was Dunfermline Carnegie Library, Carnegie's birthplace.
-The English Carnegie libraries began to be built at the beginning of the 20th century.
-Carnegie, who in his retirement divided his time between the US and Scotland, opened some British libraries personally.
+The Dunfermline Carnegie Library was the first Carnegie library to be built in Scotland; it opened in Carnegie's birthplace in 1883.
+Carnegie libraries in England began to be built at the beginning of the 20th century.
+In his retirement, Carnegie divided his time between the US and Scotland, and opened some British libraries personally.

 In Britain the process of applying for a Carnegie library was broadly similar to that in the US.
 It was adapted to British legislation, e.g. the Public Libraries Act, which permitted expenditure from the rates on local libraries.
 Carnegie assessed applications using criteria which favoured poorer towns, but applicants had to undertake to support their library, providing it with books etc. from the rates.
 While most towns were very grateful to receive a grant, Carnegie's project was not without controversy.
 For example, some people objected to the way in which he had made his money.
 In the case of Stratford-on-Avon there were objections to the proposed building for conservation reasons, and this resulted in a library which blends into the half-timbered neighbouring buildings.

 Most Carnegie libraries served the general population of towns and cities, but he also provided some academic libraries in the UK.
 (This pattern of town and academic libraries was in line with his policy in the US where he provided a number of college libraries, for example at Tuskegee University.)
 In Stoke-on-Trent the Carnegie United Kingdom Trust funded a specialist ceramics library.
 The existence of special collections with catalogues gave scope for the development of interlibrary loans.

 From 1913 applications were handled by the Carnegie United Kingdom Trust, based in Carnegie's home town, Dunfermline.
 The trust continued to fund libraries after Carnegie's death in 1919, but its priorities shifted to other areas of its charitable work.